 CSDB Preschool Programs

-CSDB offers on-campus preschool programs serving children ages 3 to 5 years old. the Early Education Center has two separate classrooms, one for children who are deaf/hard of hearing and one for children who are blind/low vision.
-The preschool programs are led by Tera Wilkins, Program Administrator, Preschool Program.
+CSDB offers on-campus preschool programs serving children ages 3 to 5 years old.
+The Early Education Center has two separate classrooms, one for children who are deaf/hard of hearing and one for children who are blind/low vision.
+The preschool programs are led by Cynthia Hirst, Principal of the Family-Centered Early Education Program.

 - Provide an environment for young children to learn, interact, and play